• Menu

 If you’re taking your car then don’t forget to buy a European Driving Kit before you leave too, as this includes all the legal requirements for items you must carry in your vehicle when driving in Europe.

 If I’ve missed anything or if you’ve taken a ferry to Holland already and want to share your experience, then feel free to drop a comment below, as I’d love to hear it.
-If you’re also considering ferries to France, Ireland, or Spain, I’ve written guides on taking a ferry to each of those countries too.
+If you’re also considering ferries to France, Ireland, or Spain, I’ve written guides on ferry travel to each of those countries too.

 Thanks for reading, and remember – don’t go overboard (either on the ferry or in Amsterdam 😉